HwWobbe/Wip-Main/README.md

       - "Queue" all others for future use.
 (Queue growth shoulld be managed/mitigated via the 10 standard TimePeriods
       - 'space' ( 'place' ) will be a functions of needToBeAt, so also ...
     - AI should aid in the maintenance of this microContent
-      - consider ways to automate this
+      - consider, test, and confirm the ways to automate this

 - ...